-- We advise you to exercise a high degree of caution on Male Island due to the possibility of civil unrest.
+- We advise you to exercise a high degree of caution on Malé Island due to the possibility of civil unrest.
+You should pay close attention to your personal security at all times.

 - We advise you to exercise normal safety precautions elsewhere in the Maldives, including tourist and resort islands.
 You should exercise common sense and look out for suspicious behaviour, as you would in Australia.
 Monitor the media and other sources for changes to local travelling conditions.